WebAssembly/spec/spectec/test-prose/TEST.md

     - blocktype_u0 is (_IDX typeidx).
     - valtype_u1* is t_1*.
     - valtype_u2* is t_2*.
-    - the defined type C.TYPES[typeidx] is defined in the context.
+    - the defined type C.TYPES[typeidx] exists.
     - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[typeidx] is the composite type (FUNC t_1* -> t_2*)

 Blocktype_ok/valtype